zcash/zips/draft-issuance.md

 introduce a more predictable and stable issuance of ZEC by smoothing out the issuance curve while preserving the supply cap.
 It's important to note that this proposal does not seek to alter the fundamental aspects of Zcash's issuance policy.
-The average block subsidy size over time will remain the same and the funds for block subsidies will last a similar amount of time.
+The average block subsidy amount over time will remain the same and the funds for block subsidies will last a similar amount of time.
 Instead, it focuses solely on enhancing the predictability and consistency of the block subsidy issuance process.